espidev/ProtectionStones/README.md

     # ---------------------------------------------------------------------------------------
     # Protection Stones Config
     # Block configs have been moved to the blocks folder.
+    # To make new blocks, copy the default "block1.toml" and make another file (ex. "block2.toml")
     # Does your config look messy?
 It's probably because of gradual config updates.
 Consider using the default configs.
     # If you need the default configs again, you can get it from here: https://github.com/espidev/ProtectionStones/tree/master/src/main/resources
     # ---------------------------------------------------------------------------------------